 How long will my job take?

 For digital jobs and single-color offset jobs, a high-resolution (300dpi) PDF with the appropriate bleed margins is all you need to send us.
-For multi-color offset jobs, we prefer that you send us a PSD file with each color on its own layer.
+For multi-color offset jobs, we prefer that you send us a file (PSD or INDD) with each color on its own layer.
+Please be sure to assign spot colors to the appropriate elements, not CMYK.
 Files that are not print-ready will need to be fixed on your end and re-sent, otherwise a design charge will be applied.

-Please note that if you send us an Adobe Illustrator (AI) file or Adobe InDesign (INDD) file, you must send all fonts and images along with your file.
+Please note that if you send us an Adobe InDesign (INDD) file, you must send all fonts and images along with your file.
 The easiest way to do this in InDesign is to use the “Package” option under the file menu.
-For Illustrator, outline all type and embed all images.
+Make sure the package includes an .IDML file.
+For Adobe Illustrator, outline all type and embed all images.
 If you don’t do this, your job will not print properly.

 What does “print-ready” mean, exactly?

 The term “print-ready” means that your file adheres to our file guidelines.
 We recommend reading over them very carefully and double-checking everything before you send us your file.
 Although many of these guidelines are pretty universal, every shop is a little bit different.
 Just because your file worked for your previous printer does not mean it will work for us.
 If you are struggling to understand something, please contact us and we will walk you through it, step-by-step.

 What are bleeds?
 Do I have to use them?